 There are reasons why many website optimization initiatives produce less-than-exciting results.
-Some efforts set the bar too low — keying on minutia such as incessant A/B testing of button colors and the like.
-Others lose focus by trying to tackle too many elements at once.
-The key to success is to use the analytics and insights you’ve gained to zero-in on the most promising areas for improvement.
-This enables you to find and focus-on the optimization opportunities with the real power to transform your lead/conversion funnels.
+Some efforts set the bar too low — keying in on minutia such as A/B testing of button colors or placement.
+Other efforts lose focus by trying to tackle too many elements at once.
+The key to website improvement is to leverage data and analytics in your decision-making.
+This enables you to find and focus on optimization opportunities with the most potential to transform your lead/conversion funnels.
 A few ideas to consider:

 Choose the metrics you really need to improve.

-Start by listing and ranking every potential area for optimization.
-Then concentrate on the pages, elements and funnels that can directly contribute to increasing traffic flow, your chosen metrics and conversion rates.
+Start by listing and ranking every potential area for optimization, then concentrate on the pages, elements and funnels that directly contribute to increasing traffic flow, based on your chosen metrics and conversion rates.

 Determine why dropoffs are high on certain pages.

-When a page has a high dropoff rate, you’ll often find its message/promise isn’t speaking directly to the needs of its visitors.
-If so, you’ll want to better align the content with what they’re expecting to find.
+When a page has a high exit rate or low visit duration, you’ll often find its message/promise isn’t speaking directly to the needs of its visitors or lacks a clear call-to-action.
+Align the content and calls-to-action with what visitors are expecting.

 Make sure you’re attracting the right audience.